devuri/wpframework/documentation/src/multi-tenant/overview.md

 ## Configuration and Environment Files

+The framework supports distinct configurations for each tenant, enabling customized settings per site within a multi-tenant environment.

+> In the following example our tenant UUID is `a345ea9515c`:

 - Tenant-specific configuration files are located as follows:
   - `.env`: `"path/configs/a345ea9515c/.env"`
   - `app.php`: `"path/configs/a345ea9515c/app.php"`
   - `config.php`: `"path/configs/a345ea9515c/config.php"`

-The framework supports distinct configurations for each tenant, enabling customized settings per site within a multi-tenant environment:

 #### Locations

 - **Environment File**: Located at `path/configs/{tenant_id}/.env`, it stores environment-specific variables.
 - **PHP Configuration**: Found at `path/configs/{tenant_id}/config.php`, this file contains PHP configuration file overrides.
-- **Framework Options**: Found at `path/configs/{tenant_id}/app.php`, this file contains an array of options specific to the tenant.
+- **Framework Options**: Found at `path/configs/{tenant_id}/app.php`, this file contains an array of [configuration options](../reference/configuration) specific to the tenant.

 #### Loading Mechanism

 1. **Tenant-Specific**: The framework first attempts to load configurations from the tenant's directory.
-2. **Fallback**: In the absence of tenant-specific files, it defaults to the global `config.php` or in the case of options `app.php`.
+2. **Fallback**: In the absence of tenant-specific files, it defaults to the global `config.php` or in the case of [configuration options](../reference/configuration) `app.php`.
 3. **Overrides**: Global settings in the default config can be overridden by tenant-specific files for flexibility.

 **`REQUIRE_TENANT_CONFIG` Setting:**

-> **Note:** The `REQUIRE_TENANT_CONFIG` constant mandates the presence of tenant-specific configuration options `app.php`.
+> **Note:** The `REQUIRE_TENANT_CONFIG` constant mandates the presence of tenant-specific [configuration options](../reference/configuration) `app.php`.
 When enabled (`true`), it requires that each tenant must have their own configuration file located at `config/{tenant_id}/app.php`.
 Conversely, when disabled (`false`), we can use a global `app.php` file.
 The default setting for this constant is `false`.

-This configuration toggles the enforcement of tenant-specific settings within the application.
-When enabled (`true`), it requires each tenant to have a dedicated `config/{tenant_id}/app.php` file, ensuring tailored settings per tenant.
-In the absence of a tenant-specific file, the application will signal an error, highlighting the necessity for individual configurations.
-By default, this setting is disabled (`false`), allowing for a shared `app.php` configuration across tenants, simplifying setup for environments where distinct tenant configurations are not critical.
+This toggles the enforcement of tenant-specific settings within the application.
+When enabled (`true`), it requires each tenant to have a dedicated `config/{tenant_id}/app.php` [configuration options](../reference/configuration) file, ensuring tailored settings per tenant.
+In the absence of a tenant-specific [configuration options](../reference/configuration) file, the application will signal an error, highlighting the necessity for individual configurations.
+By default, this setting is disabled (`false`), allowing for a shared `app.php` [configuration options](../reference/configuration) across tenants, simplifying setup for environments where distinct tenant configurations are not critical.

 #### Benefits